 What is a Canadian toll-free number?

 A Canadian toll-free number, also known as a North American toll-free number, is a phone number that allows people across the continent to reach you without paying hefty long-distance fees.
-It usually begins with an area code like 800, 855, or 833 (more on this later), which your customers and prospects can dial for free.
 As the phone number owner, you foot the bill for both incoming and outgoing calls, ensuring that every caller has a memorable experience.
 That way, your customers and prospects can call you for free.

 Interestingly, a Canadian toll-free number isn’t limited to a particular geographic area or time zone.
 It’s accessible to callers in all 20 countries in the North American Numbering Plan (NANP), including the United States, Canada, the British Virgin Islands, and Jamaica.
 So even if your Canadian client is vacationing in the Caribbean, they can reach you for free like they’re dialing from home.